Becoming Your Own Boss

 Though professionals today might not need an office where we can work from, they need a business address, a business phone number, a business meeting room… basically, business infrastructure.
 Cue in virtual businesses and virtual office management.

-Being your own boss is great; you set your own schedule, you set your own goals, and you grow or contract as you need.
+Being your own boss is great [Although this is definitely not easy, as Foundr says]; you set your own schedule, you set your own goals, and you grow or contract as you need.
 In other words, you run the show.

 However, not many people realize that becoming your own boss doesn’t have to be synonymous with launching a business.
 Being your own boss can also mean being a freelancer and taking on work on a per-project basis.